clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Access your workload
 ====================

-Before you can access a workload, you need to set a SSH key on your configuration before launch the workload, first create a pair of ssh keys and add the public key to your configuration file ciao-controller/workloads/test.yml in the ssh-authorized-keys section.::
+Before you can access a workload, you need to set a SSH key on your configuration.
+Before launching the workload, first create a pair of ssh keys and add the public key to your configuration file ciao-controller/workloads/test.yml in the ssh-authorized-keys section.::